EWright212/CV/README.md

 #### Commitment to learning

-- I have consistently been in education as I love learning.
+I have consistently been in education because I love learning.
 Ever since finishing my accountancy qualification I knew I wanted to push myself to learn something new.
 I knew that coding has the perfect mix of problem solving and learning something new every day for me, and realised I could make this dream come true with a career switch.

-- To learn you have to be adaptable.
+To learn you have to be adaptable.
 For example during a group project at Makers we had to make the switch to working remotely.
 By maintaining a positive attitude to the change we found we were able to work together on one computer whist on call much faster and as a result our team bonded well and we were proud of how much we accomplished in the project.

 ## Education